Balo’s Concentric Sclerosis

 Types of Balo’s Concentric Sclerosis

-1. Acute Monophasic BCS
+1. Monophasic BCS

 This form typically presents suddenly, often in younger adults, with rapid neurological decline over days to weeks.
-Lesions tend to be large, single, and mass‐like, sometimes mimicking a brain tumor on imaging.
-Without prompt intervention, acute BCS can lead to severe disability or death.
+Lesions tend to be large, single, and mass‐like, sometimes mimicking a brain on imaging.
+Without prompt intervention, acute BCS can lead to severe or death.

 2. Chronic Relapsing BCS